 Community members participate in citizen science projects in storm water management, bluebird and bumble bee conservation, insect ecology, ornithology, phenology, vegetation monitoring, and more.

-In Earth Partnership for Schools programs, youth, teachers, families, and volunteers ask and explore significant scientific questions through experiential learning at the Arboretum.
+In Earth Partnership programs, youth, teachers, families, and volunteers ask and explore significant scientific questions through experiential learning at the Arboretum.